jgreenemi/Parris/docs/CONFIGURATION.md

 ### `termination-options` ###

 For the aforementioned termination methods, some will have parameters.
 Obviously, use the appropriate parameter set for the method you choose.
-(Having multiple options defined in the config file is valid, but only the optionset necessary for your chosen termination method will be used.) `time-limit` is measured in minutes (decimals are valid), and `cost-limit` is the total anticipated cost in USD, based on the published AWS compute costs.
+(Having multiple options defined in the config file is valid, but only the optionset necessary for your chosen termination method will be used.) `time-limit` is measured in minutes (decimals are NOT valid and will fail silently), and `cost-limit` is the total anticipated cost in USD, based on the published AWS compute costs.

 Do note that the `cost-limit` parameter is an estimation, and **is not a guarantee that your resource usage bill will remain under this limit.**

 * Options:
 ```
 "termination-options": {
-  "time-limit": 10.0,
+  "time-limit": 10,
   "cost-limit": 300
 }
 ```